 Most blueberry scone recipes require some heavy cream or sour cream, but I’d never seen one that required Crème Fraîche before.
 I thought I should give it a try, so I did.
 They weren’t professionally done because this was my very first attempt making homemade scones from scratch.
 But my children and I liked them and we had a nice snack time (tea time for me).

 After my first trial, I bought a dough blender so I’m now better equipped and will experiment more to create the perfect scone recipe.
 These scones are delicious and the recipe is very easy to follow.
 If you have leftover Crème Fraîche like I did, try making some homemade scone for afternoon tea time or breakfast.
 Enjoy!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- Sugar (demerara/turbinado sugar) for sprinkling (I did not have it today)
+- White sparkling sugar (for sprinkling) (I did not have it today)

 - Whisk the flour, sugar, baking powder, and salt in a large bowl to blend.